Why hackers are bombarding users with MFA requests

 One of the most well-known successful MFA Prompt Bombing attacks was carried out by the Lapsus$ hack group.
 Their actions highlighted the weaknesses of certain settings, including push notifications.
 In their recent successful attacks, the hacker group bombarded users with requests until victims eventually approved access.
 The group also took advantage of MFA vendors' ability to allow employees to receive a phone call to an authorized device for authentication and press a specific key as a second factor.

-A statement posted by a Lapsus$ member on the group's Telegram chat channel illustrates the cybercriminals' brazen tactic: "There is no limit to the number of calls you can make.
-If you call the employee 100 times at 1am when they are trying to sleep, they will most likely accept.
-Once the agent answers the first call, you can access the MFA enrollment portal and enroll another device.”
+The instruction of a Lapsus$ member in the group's internal Telegram chat channel illustrates the cybercriminals' brazen tactics: "There is no limit to the number of calls you can make.
+Call the employee 100 times at 1 a.m. when he is trying to sleep and he will most likely accept.
+Once the employee accepts the first call, you can access the MFA registration portal and register another device."

 Balance between usability and security